What Is Phylum Protozoa? Classification, Characters, Example

 Class 3.
 Piroplasmea

-• These are small parasites and are found in the red blood cells (RBCs) of vertebrates.
+• These are tiny parasites found in vertebrates’ red blood cells (RBCs).

 • These are not in the form of spores.